 How do I know who has accessed my record?

 The system provides a full audit trail of who has accessed the system.
-Each participating organisation will review their audit reports regularly to see who has looked at their patients’ records, and which records their staff are reviewing to ensure that all access is for legitimate reasons.
+Each participating care provider will review their audit reports regularly to see who has looked at their patients’ records, and which records their staff are reviewing to ensure that all access is for legitimate reasons.

 Staff can only access records for patients that are registered on their own clinical or social care system.
 They have no ability to search for any patients across the whole of Bolton.

 Inappropriate access of patient data will be taken extremely seriously as it constitutes a breach of the General Data Protection Regulation and Data Protection Act 2018 and/or the Computer Misuse Act 1990.
 It will be reported as a serious incident and investigated appropriately.
-Disciplinary procedures should be enacted.
+The relevant action will then be taken.

 What do I do if I would like to make a complaint about the improper use of my record?